 A week in Seoul makes it practically impossible to stay ignorant of Hallyu whether you are a fan or not because they are plastered all over the city – kitschy idol souvenir keychains, shining faces smiling out from huge billboards, multiple variety show appearances.

-Annyeonghaseyo!
 I’ve never been much of a fan of Korean Pop or Korean Dramas.
-I have plenty of friends who are Hallyu fans, but all I ever had was passing knowledge of popular names – Running Man, Rain, Psy… and honestly all these K-stars look the SAME to me.
-Whether it’s just sheer proliferation of boy and girl groups or the easy acceptance of plastic surgery, I just never got swept up in that Hallyu wave.
+I have plenty of friends who are Hallyu fans, but all I ever had was passing knowledge of popular names – Running Man, Rain, Psy… and honestly most of these K-stars look the SAME to me.
+Whether it’s just sheer proliferation of boy and girl groups or the easy acceptance of plastic surgery, I just never got swept up in that Hallyu wave… until now.

 Up close with your favourite K-stars at Grevin Seoul

-You might be more familiar with Madame Tussaud’s wax museum, Grevin is a French brand with a similar concept – they opened up their first branch outside of France in Seoul.
-There are four storeys worth of wax figures, notable perhaps mixed in alongside international names like Madonna, Brad Pitt and Queen Elizabeth are a large entourage of Korean artistes and sports personalities like actors Kwon Sang Woo, Lee Min Ho and legendary ice skater Yuna Kim.
+While you might be more familiar with Madame Tussaud’s wax museum, Grevin is a French brand with a similar concept.
+The Seoul branch is the first outside of France with four storeys worth of wax figures, notable international names like Madonna, Brad Pitt and Queen Elizabeth are mixed in with a large entourage of Korean artistes and sports personalities like actors Kwon Sang Woo, Lee Min Ho and legendary ice skater Yuna Kim.